-“The cofferdam will also provide a platform to construct the concrete frame at an angle to create the distinctive overhang and attach the perimeter precast on the side of the building.” added Jim.
-“Once all the works are complete, we will then remove the cofferdam and reflood the river up to the building.”
+“The cofferdam also provided a platform to construct the concrete frame at an angle, to create the distinctive overhang and attach the perimeter precast on the side of the building.
+Once the works were complete, we removed the cofferdam and reflooded the river up to the building.”

 Comic illustrator Will Morris and graphic designer David Mackenzie were commissioned to design the giant comic strip.
-Called Adventures in Design, it tells the story of the contribution of design to everyday life, featuring such Scottish designs as the Falkirk Wheel and Harris Tweed.
+Called Adventures in Design, it told the story of the contribution of design to everyday life, featuring such Scottish designs as the Falkirk Wheel and Harris Tweed.

 Local economic benefits

 At the start of the project, BAM organised a successful ‘Meet the buyer’ day with Dundee Council to recruit a local workforce.

 127 attendees heard from Malcolm Boyd, BAM Construction Manager: “The V&A Dundee project is part of the wider regeneration of Dundee’s waterfront and we want the project to have a positive and far reaching local impact.” he said.
 “By employing local subcontractors, BAM is helping to create local jobs and boost the economy.”

 The team has succeeded in its target of employing around a dozen people from the Dundee area new into the industry and has averaged 56% local labour on site. [please confirm final figures if possible]